mbardoe/WellingtonEngineeringWinter/README.md

-# 📚 Course Markdown Handout Template Repository
+# 📚 Engineering: Programming and Electronics

-This repository serves as a **template** for creating organized, Pandoc-powered course repositories that convert Markdown files into clean PDF handouts.
-It is designed for math, computer science, and other technical courses where instructors want full control over formatting and rendering using a lightweight, command-driven setup.
+This repository has within in it the course materials for a course in

 ---